 The Township of North Dundas is pleased to offer a community initiative that works toward improving our existing commercial industry.
-The Community Improvement Plan offers business and commercial owners (grants & loan) or renters (grants), within designated Community Improvement Areas, the opportunity to access funding through the form of grants and loans to improve their commercial buildings.
+The Community Improvement Plan (CIP) offers business Owners and tenants, within the designated Community Improvement Area, the opportunity to access funding through the form of grants and loans to improve their commercial building and property.

-Finding the resources to improve an existing commercial business, whether it is improving an exterior façade, installing new signage or interior renovations, can be difficult.
-Through the Community Improvement Plan, grant and loan money will be made available in order to assist with exterior façade, signage and interior improvements.
-Improvements can range from the installation of new signage, to fully restoring historical features on a building.
+Finding the resources to improve an existing commercial business, whether it is improving an exterior façade, installing new signage, interior renovations or landscaping, can be difficult.
+Through the CIP, grant and loan money will be made available to assist with eligible projects that improve the exterior facade, signage, interior and property improvements.